gletort/FishFeats/docs/Get-cells.md

 The junction staining will be segmented in 2D.

 If you have already calculated the projection previously or with another pipeline, you can load here the image of the projection and directly use it.
-Else, the pipeline will calculate the projection by looking at local maximum intensities.
+Otherwise, the pipeline will calculate the projection by looking at local maximum intensities.

 ![projecting](imgs/projection.png)

 The projection will be displayed in a new layer, shown in white, and called `2DJunctions`.
 The pipeline will by default save the calculated projection in the `results` folder, except if you don't check the `save projection` option.
 When this step is done, you can now performs the segmentation of this projected image.

-#### Loading projection
+#### Loading the projection

 Click on `Load default` if you have already saved the projection with the default name (`yourimagename_junction_projection.tif`).